 The initial prototype for this application was done using PHP/MySQL, but it was moved to Pike/PostgreSQL very early in the development process.
 This is the very first application written using the Mako web framework (which remained closed source), and design changes within the framework were heavily influenced by the needs of GWG.
 One of the unique features of the builds section of the application is that as the skills were updated through game updates, you can see all of the skills as they looked when each revision of the build is submitted.
 When an update to the game was made that allowed players to save and share their builds in game, GWG was updated to read and generate build data that is compatible with the game.

 After I redesigned my diary to have a more vibrant look and feel last month, I started getting the itch to do something similar for my photolog.
 The layout itself didn't change, it just got a new photograph and a fresh set of colors.
+In fact, the old design was left in place as an alternate style sheet.

 The PHP/MySQL web application that powers the photolog is a fork of the one that powers my diary.
 The most significant modification is that it expects a single photograph to be uploaded per entry and it automatically generates a thumbnail upon submission.
 In addition to searching and displaying entries by month or category like one would expect from your typical blog software, entries can also be displayed by day.